 Canon 5D Mark III versus Canon 1D Mark IV

 The Canon EOS 5D Mark III and the Canon EOS-1D Mark IV are two professional cameras that were revealed to the public, respectively, in March 2012 and October 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-H sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-H (1D Mark IV) sensor.
 The 5D Mark III has a resolution of 22.1 megapixel, whereas the 1D Mark IV provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Canon 1D Mark IV.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).